Abdullah10111993/pacman-js/Readme.md

 # Pacman

-This is a Pacman game using Javascript which I made watching a tutoirla
+This is a Pacman game using Javascript which I made watching a tutorial

 ## How to Install and Run